Great Hearts Academies: Policy on transgender students

-Local reaction

-On April 25, 2017, the city council of Scottsdale, Arizona discussed whether to move forward with exploring a land agreement between the city and Great Hearts Academies to build an athletic complex near the community of DC Ranch.
-The City Council cited concerns they have before finalizing any agreement with Great Hearts, chief among them the Great Hearts policy on transgender students.

-The Arizona chapter of the American Civil Liberties Union (ACLU) issued a press release opposing the city's partnership with Great Hearts until the policy is replaced.
-Great Hearts abandoned the land deal with the City of Scottsdale in favor of purchasing land adjacent to their already-established high school.

 Haircut standards

 In February 2018, Teleos Preparatory Academy in Phoenix, part of the Great Hearts charter school system, notified one of their students that his hairstyle did not conform to the school's policy standard.
 The child's family argued that he was targeted because he was not white.
 Great Hearts responded with a statement reinforcing their policy of no braided hair on boys and that Great Hearts was "sorry to see this family leave the Teleos Prep community... we fully respect their decision to do so."

 The Arizona chapter of the ACLU together with Black Mothers Forum, a local advocacy organization, called on Great Hearts to eliminate their grooming standards.
 Eight days later, Great Hearts offered to make a policy exception and readmit the family.
 The family refused.

 Homework assignment on slavery

 In April 2018, Great Hearts apologized after one of their teachers in Texas assigned homework in which students were to list the pros and cons of being a slave.
 Social media spread the story of the homework assignment nationwide, sparking outrage.
 In response, Great Hearts issued a statement condemning the homework assignment.

 Although the same homework assignment had been given in the past, the teacher who gave the assignment was reprimanded and briefly placed on leave.
 He was reinstated after remedial training was complete.